Buddhism in Europe

 Although there was regular contact between practising Buddhists and Europeans in antiquity the former had little direct impact.
 In the latter half of the 19th century, Buddhism came to the attention of Western intellectuals and during the course of the following century the number of adherents has grown.
-There are now between 1 and 4 million Buddhists in Europe, the majority in Italy, Germany, France and the United Kingdom.
+There are now between one and four million Buddhists in Europe, the majority in Italy, Germany, Hungary, France and the United Kingdom.

 Early history

-European contact with Buddhism first began after Alexander the Great's conquest of northwestern India in the 3rd century BC.
+European contact with Buddhism first began after Alexander the Great's invasion of northwestern India in the 3rd century BC.
 Greek colonists in the region adopted Indian Buddhism and syncretized it with aspects of their own culture to make Greco-Buddhism, which developed between the 4th century BC and the 5th century AD in Bactria and the Indian subcontinent.
 Emperor Ashoka The Great sent Buddhist missionaries to the Hellenistic world, where they established centers in places such as Alexandria on the Caucasus, creating a noted presence in the region.

 Modern history

 An interest in Buddhism had been circling among academic circles in modern Europe since the 1870s, with philosophers like Arthur Schopenhauer and Friedrich Nietzsche and esoteric-minded scholars such as Helena Blavatsky.
-Europe has in recent times been increasingly receptive to Modern Buddhism as an alternative to traditional Buddhist precepts.

 Russia, Austria and Italy are the only three European states today that recognize Buddhism as an "official", though not necessarily "state religion" in their respective countries.
 Hungary also recognizes Buddhism.
 There are five state-recognized Buddhist churches and one of Europe's largest stupa.
 On top of that, Russia also recognizes it, along with Islam, Judaism, and Orthodox Christianity, as native to Russian soil in the 1993 Constitution of the Russian Federation.
 Apart from Siberian Buddhist nations, the Kalmyk people's 17th century migration into Europe has made them today's only traditionally Buddhist nation west of the Ural.
 They now live in the Republic of Kalmykia, a Russian Republic.